Credentialing Process for University of Vermont Clinical Research Personnel

 I completed the Credentialing Checklist items, but the submit button is Disabled.
 How do I proceed?

 If the SUBMIT button is disabled, please verify that all fields are completed.
 If there is an empty Upload field that is not applicable, please upload a pdf that indicates "not applicable".

 How do I obtain a UVMMC M number and access to the mandatories?

-A UVM Medical Center supervisor for the department or research PI where the research is conducted will send a request to UVM Medical Center IS Security.
+A UVM Medical Center Supervisor or Director for the department or research PI where the research is conducted will send a request to UVM Medical Center IS Security.
 Please provide the following information:

 - Last four digits of your social security number

 - Job title

 - Campus address